bevyengine/bevy_editor_prototypes/design-book/src/design-constraints.md

   - Compiling Rust is slow, and more iterations speeds up work and leads to a better result.
 - Version-controllable: assets and settings should be feasible to check into version control and be relatively robust to merge conflicts.
   - This makes sharing settings across teams easier, and reduces confusing and wasteful problems with consolodating changes.
+- Integrate nicely with other related Bevy initiatives, namely dev tools and the Bevy CLI.
+  - We should avoid duplicating work and stepping on each others toes.

 ## Should not